fhiso/legacy-format/serialization.md

 -   use just-underscore keys only for compatibility communication with implementations that expect particular *tag*s.
 -   provide additional IRIs for extensions that extend *structure* types documented in the [Elf-DM].

+{.ednote} Should we say "implementations MUST NOT use any of the six pseudo-structure tags" or add contexts to the definition of pseudo-structures?
+In other words, is .INDI.NOTE.DEFN a pseudo-structure or can it be defined as a structure?

 ### IRI dictionary encoding {#IRI}